Peruz/ElectraProcessing/README.md

 ```
 pyinstaller ertgui.py
 ```
-This creates a **dist** forlder wherein thereis the built app, for example
+This creates a **dist** folder wherein there is the built app, for example
 ```
 dist/ertgui/ertgui
 ```